jqnfxa/Dungeon/lib/googletest/docs/gmock_for_dummies.md

 Let's look at an example.
 Suppose you are developing a graphics program that relies on a [LOGO](https://en.wikipedia.org/wiki/Logo_programming_language)-like API for drawing.
-How would you test that it does the right thing?
+How would you test that it does the RIGHT thing?
 Well, you can run it and compare the screen with a golden screen snapshot, but let's admit it: tests like this are expensive to run and fragile (What if you just upgraded to a shiny new graphics card that has better anti-aliasing?
 Suddenly you have to update all your golden images.).
 It would be too painful if all your tests are like this.
 Fortunately, you learned about
-[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and know the right thing to do: instead of having your application talk to the system API directly, wrap the API in an interface (say, `Turtle`) and code to that interface:
+[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and know the RIGHT thing to do: instead of having your application talk to the system API directly, wrap the API in an interface (say, `Turtle`) and code to that interface: